Vault | PRA Pathfinder

 View Vault account details

-The information for shared accounts includes the following fields:
+Available information for shared accounts includes:

-Type | The type of account, specifically, whether it is a domain or a local account, or a generic password account. |
+- Type: The type of account, specifically, whether it is a domain or a local account, or a generic password account.

-Name | The name of the account. |
+- Name: The name of the account.

-Username | The username associated with the account. |
+- Username: The username associated with the account.

-Group | The name of the account group to which the account belongs. |
+- Group: The name of the account group to which the account belongs.

-Endpoint | The endpoint with which the account is associated. |
+- Endpoint: The endpoint with which the account is associated.

-Account Policy | The account policy the Vault account is using. |
+- Account Policy: The account policy the Vault account is using.

-Description | A brief description about the account. |
+- Description: Short description about the account.

-Last Checkout: | The last time the account was checked out. |
+- Last Checkout: The last time the account was checked out.

-Status | This column displays when at least one of the accounts has a warning, error, or checked-out status to indicate.
+- Status: This column displays when at least one of the accounts has a warning, error, or checked-out status to indicate.
 Accounts managed by Entra ID are identified in the Status column, as well as an alert if there is no service principal for the account.
 Accounts used to run a Windows service are indicated as Service Account in the Status column.
 Multiple statuses for an account are stacked and displayed in different colors.
-You can mouse-over a specific status to view more details about it. |
+You can mouse-over a specific status to view more details about it.

 The Status column is auto-hidden when none of the accounts have a status currently set.